(Cet article en français Originally posted 2020-03-23. Updated several times until 2020-04-23)

 Drink hot drinks

-Viruses generally struggle in high temperatures.
-There has been a fake info claiming that SARS-CoV-2 cannot withstand temperatures as low as 26°C (78,8° F).
+Additionally, viruses generally struggle in high temperatures.
+This is why flu epidemics generally thrive in the winter, when your respiratory system is colder because of the cold air.
+Note, however, that there has been a fake info claiming that SARS-CoV-2 cannot withstand temperatures as low as 26°C (78,8° F).
 This is ridiculous: the body is normally at 37°C (98,6° F) so how would it survive then?

 However, I believe that drinking warm liquids can help dissolve the virus’ protective shield.
 It can also detach it from the throat and prevent its growth there – and it is dissolved as soon as it meets acid in the stomach.